miuon/dots/README.md

 ## Config design

 ### i3
 Contained within `wm/i3`.
-TODO: Split up into several files.
-Runs a concat script on start and on configure.
+Split up into several files which can be overridden.
+Runs a config generator script on reconfigure and restart.
+If `~/bin` exists and is on the path, the script can be run manually as `i3confgen`.